 Millions of tonnes of plastics in the world oceans

-During her voyage, Tara has encountered both clean, healthy seas but unfortunately also a good deal of rubbish.
+During her voyages, Tara has encountered both clean, healthy seas but unfortunately also a good deal of rubbish.
 The Pacific Ocean is worst affected if measured by quantity of plastic in tonnes.
 The litter, 90 per cent of which is plastic, follows the subsurface currents and creates huge mountains of rubbish.
 It is estimated that just off the coast of Hawaii there is now enough plastic to cover an area the size of Texas.

 Plastic affects the whole ecosystem